Wistman's Wood: Flora

 The trees within the wood are mainly pedunculate oak, with occasional rowan, and a very few holly, hawthorn, hazel, and eared-willow.
 The oaks are distinguished by their dwarf habit, and rarely reach more than 4.5 m in overall vertical height.
 The trees also developed highly contorted forms with procumbent trunks, and their main branches tend to lie on or between the rocks on the forest floor.
 A few trees reach from 6 to 7.6 m in height; these also tend to have more vertical trunks and spread crowns.

 Tree branches are characteristically festooned with a variety of epiphytic mosses and lichens and, sometimes, by grazing-sensitive species such as bilberry and polypody.
-The horizontal habit of the trunks and limbs allows organic debris and humus to accumulate on them, favoring extensive growth of epiphytic vascular plants.
+The horizontal habit of the trunks and limbs allows organic debris and humus to accumulate on them, favoring the extensive growth of epiphytic vascular plants.
 These occur in much greater variety than in other British woodlands; in addition to polypody, which is the most common recorded epiphyte, and bilberry, these include many of the same species found on the forest floor.

 On the ground, boulders are usually covered by lichens and mossy patches – frequent species include Dicranum scoparium, Hypotrachyna laevigata, Rhytidiadelphus loreus and Sphaerophorus globosus – and, where soil has accumulated, patches of acid grassland grow with heath bedstraw, tormentil and sorrel.
 In places protected from livestock, grazing-sensitive plants such as wood sorrel, bilberry, wood rush and bramble occur.
 A fringe of bracken surrounds much of the wood, demarcating the extent of brown earth soils.
 The wood supports approximately 120 species of lichen.